floooh/floooh.github.io/_posts/2016-08-13-webgl-next.md

-The days of the 'One 3D-API To Rule Them All' are over, arguably this was never true since OpenGL implementations differed so much in important details that each GL implementation was it's own little platform with different feature sets and performance behaviour.
+The days of the 'One 3D-API To Rule Them All' are over, arguably this was never true since OpenGL implementations differed so much in important details that each GL implementation was its own little platform with different feature sets and performance behaviour.
 WebGL is a bit of a 'unicorn' because it did the right thing at the right time, and in a very pragmatic way.